Dinnington St John’s Town Council

 So what is a town council?
 And where does it fit into the grand scheme of things?

-Much of the town council's work is funded from the 'precept' collected by Rotherham MBC as part of your council tax.
-In 2019 this amounts to a little over £238,000 and most of that is spent, directly and indirectly, on the upkeep of our council run amenities.
+Much of the town council’s work is funded from the ‘precept’ collected by Rotherham MBC as part of your council tax.
+In 2021 this amounts to slightly over £250,000 ( a rise of just 05% from 2020) and most of that is spent, directly and indirectly, on the upkeep of our council run amenities.
 We also have some income from those amenities and from other sources.

 There are various mechanisms by which both the Town Council and individuals can influence and challenge policy decisions by RMBC and other high-level bodies.
 The attached document outlines the various options here.